How Asking Questions Benefits Projects

 There were also requests for information that we had never been asked to provide before.
 Steve wanted certain supporting documentation, particular ratios, and other types of information that sounded like leftover lingo acquired at his former company.
 He wrapped up his email with a pithy comment about how he was sure all this information was readily available, but he would give everyone a week to pull it together.

 Everyone started freaking out…

 …including me.
 We had no idea what Steve really wanted.
-We had our project plans, risk matrices, resource schedules, and other project paraphernalia to show him.
+We had our project plans, risk analysis software matrices, resource schedules, and other project paraphernalia to show him.
 However, we were flying blind on the other 50%.